KostaKing/ProjectAthena/README.md

    - Using a different browser (Chrome, Firefox, Edge)
    - Opening the application in incognito/private mode
    - Accepting the self-signed certificate warning in your browser

+5. **Login to the Application**
+   - Navigate to the React frontend through the Aspire dashboard
+   - On the login page, **click the "Admin" button** to auto-fill login credentials
+   - This will populate the email and password fields with the default admin account
+   - Click "Sign In" to access the admin dashboard

+   **Quick Login Options**:
+   - **Admin**: Click "Admin" button for auto-fill (recommended for testing)
+   - **Teacher**: Click "Teacher" button for instructor account
+   - **Student**: Click "Student" button for student account

 ### Database Seeding